mbrockmandev/DevFlowPro/README.md

 ## Features

-Currently, DevFlowPro is connected to a MongoDB with Express, NodeJS, and features a React UI.
+Currently, DevFlowPro is connected to a MongoDB with Express, NodeJS, and features a React UI with TailwindCSS.
 Users may add, edit, or delete tickets as needed.
 JWT is used to verify a user has authenticated with the system.

 Future plans include:
 -Swagger-style UI for testing the API from the front end